 If you’re a general musician, you’re totally welcome to stay for a great review of this preamp.
 But I’m coming at this from the perspective of a worship leader/worship musician who plays live most Sundays.
 The same principles can be applied no matter what type of band you play in.

-When I first played the ToneDEQ I couldn’t believe how my guitar sounded.
+When I first played the TonedEQ I couldn’t believe how my guitar sounded.
 It was like hearing it for the first time.
 And, my sound guys loved the power it pushed to the board.
 No more maxing out my little on-board preamp!

-The unit is a bit spendy at $300, but it replaces your direct box, chorus pedal, reverb pedal, EQ pedal, compressor, and boost.
+The unit is a bit spendy at over $300, but it replaces your direct box, chorus pedal, reverb pedal, EQ pedal, compressor, and boost.
 I even run my electric guitar through it when I’m playing lead.